spinjet/pdopt-code/example/README.md

 Input parameters are specified in the `input.csv` file, while the definition of the quantities of interest (objectives and constrained quantities) are in the `response.csv` file.

 The example can be run by executing the script in `energy_management_experiment.py`.
 User should expect the exploration phase to last a few minutes, while the search phase last about 20 minutes or longer (depending on the number of cores).
 The output will be stored in two .csv files, `exp_results.csv` for the exploration phase and `opt_results.csv` for the optimisation phase.
+A `report.txt` file is produced documenting the number of surviving sets and the time required to perform the process.
 Refer to the tutorial in the documentation for details on the output and setting up the run script.

 Two variants are provided: `example_1` uses direct functional evaluation in the search phase, while `example_2` employs surrogate modelling to speed up the search operation.